RoBOPPics/BB/_pages/app-man-connect.md

 You can download the App onto your Android device, and then go through the App and explore the Pattern and Playlist Libraries, the Community, the Catalog, and the Controller.

+## Login

-An email and password are all that is currently required to create a login.
+An email and password are all that is required to create a login for the beta App.
 This will allow you to create your own custom Patterns and Playlists, and add your own Stories into the Community feed.

-When the BallBOPPer is officially released, this will change, and two factor authentication will be required.

-## Login

 ![Prelogin Image](../assets/images/Prelogin500.jpg){: width="300" .align-center }